paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-073-annuities-based-on-retired-or-retainer-pay.md

 (5) **Source of funds.—** — The special survivor indemnity allowance shall be paid from amounts in the Department of Defense Military Retirement Fund established under [section 1461 of this title](./chapter-074-department-of-defense-military-retirement-fund.md#section-1461).

-(6) **Effective date and duration.—** — This subsection shall only apply with respect to the month beginning on October 1, 2008, and subsequent months through the month ending on September 30, 2017.
-Effective on October 1, 2017, the authority provided by this subsection shall terminate.
-No special survivor indemnity allowance may be paid to any person by reason of this subsection for any period before October 1, 2008, or beginning on or after October 1, 2017.
+(6) **Effective date and duration.—** — This subsection shall only apply with respect to the month beginning on October 1, 2008, and subsequent months through the month ending on May 31, 2018.
+Effective on June 1, 2018, the authority provided by this subsection shall terminate.
+No special survivor indemnity allowance may be paid to any person by reason of this subsection for any period before October 1, 2008, or beginning on or after June 1, 2018.

 ### Statutory Notes

 #### Amendments
+2016—Subsec. (e).
+Pub.
+L. 114–328, § 643(c)(2)(A), inserted “or CRSC” after “Retired Pay” in heading.

+Subsec. (e)(1).
+Pub.
+L. 114–328, § 643(c)(2)(B), inserted “or combat-related special compensation” after “from the retired pay”.

+Subsec. (m)(1)(B).
+Pub.
+L. 114–328, § 642(d), inserted “or (f)” after “subsection (d)”.

+Subsec. (m)(2)(I).
+Pub.
+L. 114–328, § 646(1), substituted “each of fiscal years 2017 and 2018” for “fiscal year 2017”.

+Subsec. (m)(6).
+Pub.
+L. 114–328, § 646(2), substituted “May 31, 2018” for “September 30, 2017” and substituted “June 1, 2018” for “October 1, 2017” in two places.

 2014—Subsec. (a)(4), (5).
 Pub.
 L. 113–291, § 624(a)(1), added par.
 (4) and redesignated former par.
 (4) as (5).

 Subsec. (i).
 Pub.
 L. 113–291, § 624(a)(2)(A), inserted “(a)(4) or” after “subsection”.